DaFab-AI-eu/NIVA-model/README.md

 1. Inputs (tile metadata, field boundaries generated on the tile).

-2. Finding Ground Truth data to compare predicted to.
+2. Find Ground Truth data to compare predicted to.

 For France there is https://geoservices.ign.fr/rpg where crop field boundary data is stored (vector format).
 Another source https://www.stacindex.org/catalogs/fiboa#/ (geoparquet)

 Chose the region the tile is covering.
-Add cadastre metadata (region, bounding box of the region, valid year, link to data, file name, ...) to file `data/cadastre_metadata_v1.0.0.gpkg`.
+Add cadastre metadata (region, bounding box of the region, valid year, link to data, file name, ...) to file `data/cadastre_metadata_v1.0.0.gpkg` if there isn't already existing metadata for the region and valid year.

 3. Compute validation metrics for the tile